oroinc/documentation/user_guide/email_campaign.rst

 Email Campaigns
 ===============

-Records of the Email Campaign entity ("Email campaigns") represent mailings and keep their general information and settings.
+Records of the Email Campaign entity ("Email campaigns") represent mass mailings and keep their general information and settings.

 The article describes ways to create and manage the Email campaigns.